About

 Shäri Lynn Robinson, BSSW, MSW, MA

-Senior Director for Inclusive Excellence, College of Continuing & Professional Studies, University of Minnesota
+Senior Director for Inclusive Excellence, College of Continuing & Professional Studies, PhD Student, Education & Human Development, UMN

 Maria Miller